sc-sf/ssh-ca/README.md

 How to use SSH Certificate Authority to centralize management of host keys with Ansible

+Download a copy of this repo via this command:

+     git clone git://github.com/sc-sf/ssh-ca.git

 Create key and certificate for the CA and make ansible server trust any keys signed by CA

  # file: ssh_create_ca_key.yml